spyadav14699/clone-of-spacenk/README.md

 # <span style="color:red">Challenges: </span>
 We have faced few challenges during the while working on project we dealt with them , sometime it take lots of time but on the other hand we got some learning from that. some of the challenges are-<br>
-As we are working on a team, we have to compile our data into our project sometime it messed , the problem was like some are data are mismatch or jumped to other section ,  so resolve this we have outlined each section with certain height and width and prepared layout first.<br>
+I have to compile our data into our project sometime it messed, the problem was like some are data are mismatch or jumped to other section,  so resolve this we have outlined each section with certain height and width and prepared layout first.<br>
 Functionality of each button on click and provide link over there .
 We have done this in precise manner. so that every thing will set up in a certain direction.<br>
 Sorting data as per functionality.

 # <span style="color:red">Conclusion: </span>
-We are very thankful for the support of my teammates and instructor for the completion of project in due time.
-We will looks forward to add some feature and functionality which we left in this project for future expensions.
+I am very thankful to my instructor for the completion of project in due time. l will looks forward to add some feature and functionality which we left in this project for future expensions.

 # <span style="color:red"> Thank Your For Reading </span>